salildabholkar/salildabholkar.github.com/_posts/2016-08-15-guide-to-using-jekyll.md

 ---
 layout: post
-category : lessons
+category : guides
+title: "Guide to Using Jekyll"
-tagline: Learn how Jekyll works tags : [intro, beginner, jekyll, tutorial]
+tagline: Learn how Jekyll works tags : [intro, beginner, jekyll, guide]
 description: Introduction to Jekyll.
 Learn to use Jekyll to make your own blog.
 ---
 {% include JB/setup %}